AccountGo/accountgo/README.md

 5. Open the solution file and restore all packages.

 Note: You can use the database connection from the demo site.
 Look at the web.config ("Web") or appsettings.json ("Api") projects.

+# Run the "Api" project
+1. Right click on the project properties and go to Debug.
+Select "AccountGoApi" from the profile.
+This by default will run the api on "http://localhost:5000"
+2. Make sure to update Config.apiUrl in "AccountGoWeb/webpack.config.js".
+3. Set "accountgo" solution to "Multiple Startup Projects".
+Select "AccountGoWeb" and "Api".